ARMmbed/mbed-os-5-docs/docs/tutorials/mesh/thread_intro.md

 ### Why Mbed OS with Thread stack

-ARM mbed OS is an open source embedded operating system designed specifically to facilitate the creation and deployment of commercial, standards-based IoT solutions at scale. mbed OS features full support for Thread to simplify development of secure IoT applications in home and to ease the Thread product certification.
-The mbed OS Thread stack is a Thread Group certified component.
+Mbed OS is an open source embedded operating system designed specifically to facilitate the creation and deployment of commercial, standards-based IoT solutions at scale.
+Mbed OS features full support for Thread to simplify development of secure IoT applications in home and to ease the Thread product certification.
+The Mbed OS Thread stack is a Thread Group certified component.

 #### Mbed Thread is based on the Mbed OS key elements